Skip to main content

 Exploring the Iowa State Fair with Kids

 The Iowa State Fair is one of the largest in the nation, and it's just a few hours from Sioux City!
 Last year I went with my family, including our kids who were 9, 5, and 18 months old at the time, and we had so much fun!
-My husband and I had gone together as a young married couple with no kids, but this was our first time experiencing it as parents.
+Thank you to Catch Des Moines for providing us with complimentary fair admission.
+My husband and I had gone together as a young married couple with no kids and had a great time, but this was our first time experiencing it as parents.
 If you've considered going to the Iowa State Fair with kids, here's what you need to know:

 Where is the Iowa State Fair?